3 Command Line Tools to Install Local Debian (.DEB) Packages

-In this tutorial we will learn how to install local software packages (.DEB) in Debian and its derivatives such as Ubuntu and Linux Mint using three different command line tools and they are dpkg, apt and gdebi.
+In this tutorial, you will learn how to install local software packages (.DEB) in Debian and its derivatives such as Ubuntu and Linux Mint using three different command line tools and they are dpkg, apt, and gdebi.

-However, Ubuntu and Linux Mint has its own Graphical Software Center for easy software installation, but we will be looking forward to installing packages through terminal way.
+However, Ubuntu and Linux Mint have their own Graphical Software Center for easy software installation, but we will be looking forward to installing deb packages through the terminal way.

-To install a local package, use the dpkg command with the -i flag along with package name as shown.
+To install a .deb package, use the dpkg command with the -i flag along with the package name as shown.

 $ sudo dpkg -i teamviewer_amd64.deb